Huainan biota: Similar biota

-So far, it has been poorly studied.
+A similar biota, about 1 billion years old, was found by M. B. Gnilovskaya in Russia on the Timan Ridge.
 It is only known that its constituent organisms (Protoarenicola, Pararenicola, Sinosabellidites) reached several centimeters in size (which is significantly inferior to the Ediacaran ones) and, apparently, had the shape of segmented tubes, often goblet-shaped, with extensions at the end.
-Assumptions have been made about both the animal (worm-like) and algal nature of these organisms.
+Huainan biota do not contain jellyfish-like "discs" (as seen in the Ediacaran biota), nor any forms close to sponges.